Extracting abundance indices from longline surveys : method to account for hook competition and unbaited hooks: Dealing with empty hooks

 Even if the design of the experiment prescribes a constant soak time for each set, the actual soak time can differ slightly due to weather conditions or practical reasons.
-If the difference is not important, it is judicious to consider a single soak time (the mean for instance) to avoid the need of a numerical optimization which produces some instability in the estimations.
+If the difference is not important, it is judicious to consider a single soak time (the mean for instance) to avoid the need of a numerical optimization which can produce some instability in the estimation.

 As detailed in appendix \ref{an:Estimations}, the maximum likelihood estimators are given by:

 Maximum likelihood estimators are asymptotically unbiased and the covariance matrix is the inverse of the Fisher Information Matrix \citep{Severini00}.
 If the total number of hooks $N$ is large enough, the joint distributions of these estimators can be approximated by a Multivariate Normal distribution.
 Asymptotically the covariance matrix for MEM1 is given by: